Michigan State University College of Osteopathic Medicine - MSUCOM

 Physician letter required?
 N/A; no physician letter required

 Virtual Shadowing Options?
-Will not require any shadowing
+Will accept EITHER virtual or in-person shadowing

 Accepts online coursework to fulfill prerequisite requirements?
 Yes